Data Processing Agreement

 Security measures

 GPCGuard implements tenant isolation via Row Level Security (RLS) at the database layer.
-Business data is accessible only via user JWT + RLS paths.
-Service-role credentials are restricted to authentication bootstrap and are never exposed to frontend code.
+Business data is accessible only via authenticated user paths: direct table operations use user JWT + RLS, and internal-only evidence surfaces use narrow auth.uid()-scoped database functions.
+In customer-api, service role is used only for Auth token validation; public runtime, billing webhook, health, and ops functions use server-only service-role clients for narrowly scoped backend operations.
+Service-role credentials are never exposed to frontend code.
 Signal records are stored with hashed identifiers.

 See the Security Overview and Architecture Commitments for full technical posture.